Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/partnership-agreement.md

 ## 1. DEFINITIONS

-**1.1** "Products" means SkyMirror's software products, including CheckMet, Traquiva, and related services.
+**1.1** "Products" means Skymirror's software products, including CheckMet, Traquiva, and related services.

 **1.2** "Territory" means [GEOGRAPHIC REGION].

 **1.3** "End Customer" means a third party that purchases or uses Products.

-**1.4** "Partner Program" means SkyMirror's partner program as described in Schedule A.
+**1.4** "Partner Program" means Skymirror's partner program as described in Schedule A.

 **1.5** "Commission" means the fees payable to Partner as specified in Schedule B.